hsinyiho-asus/node-sybase-charset-tz/README.md

 ---------

 This is the revised vesion of node-sybase with some changes:
-- update to jconn4.jar come from jConnect-16_0
+- changed to JTDS JDBC driver
 - add charset parameter to support non-unicode database.
 The original can set it in properties file but it affect all instance, pass charset as create parameter can have different value for each instance
 - add timezone parameter, also each instance can have different value